The Spy Who Came in from the Cold: Plot

-Upon his release, Leamas is approached by an East German recruiter who claims to know him from his time in Berlin.
-He lets him stay at his home, and introduces him to a contact who takes him across to the Netherlands on a faked passport.
-Whilst there, an intelligence agent from the East interviews him deeply on his past in the Circus at a safe house in the Netherlands, before then taking him across into East Germany and gradually meeting more senior officials of the Abteilung, all the while dropping occasional hints about payments to a potential double agent.
-Whilst this occurs, Liz is suddenly visited by the retired Circus agent George Smiley, who tells her to come to him should she need anything, enquires about her relationship with Leamas, and pays off the outstanding rent on Leamas' flat.
+Following his release, Leamas is approached by a recruiter who claims to know him from Berlin.
+He lets Leamas stay at his home, before introducing him to a contact who takes Leamas to the Netherlands on a forged passport.
+There, an Abteilung agent interrogates Leamas at a safe house before smuggling him into East Germany.
+Leamas is gradually exposed to more senior officials within the Abteilung, during which he drops hints about ongoing payments to a double agent.
+In Britain, Liz is suddenly visited by a-now-retired George Smiley, who tells her to come to him should she need anything, inquires about her relationship with Leamas, and pays off the outstanding rent on Leamas' flat.

-Now in East Germany, Leamas is finally introduced to Fiedler, where he is held under guard in a sparsely decorated home in the middle of nowhere.
-His days consist largely of extended discussion about his past Circus work, combined with walking in the local countryside and hills with Fiedler or a guard.
-The two men often end up in philosophical debate, particularly on the topic of Leamas' more pragmatic view of life in comparison to Fiedler's idealist ideological views about life in East Germany.
-These conversations reveal what Leamas observes as a fear about both the righteousness of Fiedler's motivations, as well as the morality of what he does for his country.
-In contrast, Mundt is a brutal opportunist, also mercenary-like in manner, who left the Nazis after the war out of convenience and joined the Communists.
-Fiedler also notes his suspicions about Mundt as the men get closer, and Fiedler conveys his fears about Mundt's anti-semitism affecting him, a Jewish man.

-Towards the end of Leamas' tenure in interrogation with Fiedler, the extent of the power struggle in the Abteilung is exposed when Mundt abruptly arrests Fiedler and Leamas.
+After rigorous interrogations, Leamas is moved to an isolated property and held under guard, where he is finally introduced to Jens Fiedler.
+His days consist largely of extended interviewing about his previous Circus work while hiking alongside Fiedler or a guard.
+In their time together, both men end up regularly debating the philosophical distinctions between Leamas' pragmatism and Fiedler's idealism of life in the DDR.
+Through these debates, Leamas interprets Fiedler to be inherently concerned about the righteousness of his actions and their impacts on the country.
+In contrast, Mundt is portrayed by Fiedler as an opportunistic mercenary who abandoned the Nazis and 'became' a Communist out of self-preservation.
+As the pair get closer, Fiedler also conveys his fears about Mundt's long standing anti-semitism affecting him, a Jewish man.
+Near the end of Fiedler's interrogations, the power struggle in the Abteilung escalates when Mundt abruptly arrests Fiedler and Leamas.
 In the panic Leamas inadvertently kills an East German guard, and awakes in Mundt's facility, where Mundt interrogates and tortures both men.
 It is then revealed, however, that Fiedler had also submitted an arrest warrant for Mundt, leading the East German régime to intervene and convene a court.
 Fiedler and Mundt are both released, and then summoned to present their cases to a tribunal convened in camera.
-During the trial, Leamas further elaborates on previous mentions of undercover payments to a foreign agent in bank accounts which match locations that Mundt had travelled to, whilst Fiedler presents other evidence implicating Mundt to be a British agent.
+During the trial, Leamas further elaborates on previous mentions of undercover payments to a foreign agent in bank accounts which match locations that Mundt had travelled to, while Fiedler presents other evidence implicating Mundt to be a British agent.